Information about El Nido

 El Nido is a very small town with a tranquil and laid-back atmosphere, and it is deemed very safe to be traveling around here.
 The locals are warm, welcoming, and accustomed to travelers coming from different parts of the country and around the world.

-Visitors are always encouraged to be respectful to locals, be mindful of their belongings, and to never leave any trash behind, especially when visiting its main tourist attractions.
+Visitors are always encouraged to be respectful to locals, be mindful of their belongings, and never leave any trash behind, especially when visiting its main tourist attractions.

 Getting around El Nido